SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 ## 📑 Changelog

-* **2022-04-26**: Re-configure to add 30 Action Methods
+* **2022-04-26**: Re-configure to add 30 Action Methods  !!NOTICE!!
+If you are upgrading the Blueprint, upgrade the template sensor as well.
+The variables are different...
-  * Add 30 flip actions for any sode to any side addressing
+  * Add 30 flip actions for any side to any side addressing
   * Add 'last_side' variable to display sensor and code
   * Change variable named 'event' into 'action' fo clarity
   * Change variable named 'sub-event' into 'side' for clarity